 Providers then write a ‘prescription’ for those in need.

-If you are a patient at one of the following locations, you may be eligible to enroll in a Veggie Rx program:
+If you are a patient at the following location, you may be eligible to enroll in a Veggie Rx program

 -Veggie Rx Recipient